notfirefox/notfirefox.github.io/content/archive/my-linux-journey-so-far.md

 available directly in the official repositories such as `bash-language-server`, `gopls`, `lua-language-server`.
 This saves me the hassle of trying to figure out how to install a language server I need.
-On Arch I just now it works.
+On Arch I just know it works.
 Also those packages are installed as a user Distrobox.
 That means that they are not part of the host OS.
 And to me it kind of makes sense to put those cli applications inside of a separate development environment.
 They don't need to be part